 According to Prof. Marshall, "Elasticity of demand may be defined as the percentage change in the quantity demanded divided by the percentage change in the price."
-According to A.L.
-Meyers, "The elasticity of demand is a measure of the relative change in amount purchased in response to a relative change in price.

-1.14.2 Degrees of Price Elasticity of Demand
+1.13.2 Degrees of Price Elasticity of Demand

 When it comes to the change in quantity demanded as a result of change in price, goods differ.
 In certain cases, this response is insignificant, while in others, it is considerable.
 As a result, demand elasticity ranges from 0 to infinity.
 However, the five most well-known categories are mentioned below.